laravel-doctrine/orm/UPGRADE.md

 ## Metadata driver `config` removed
 Used deprecated YamlDriver and was not supported by doctrine.

+## UrlRoutable::getRouteKeyName renamed to getRouteKeyNameStatic
+This method was renamed to not conflict with the UrlRoutable trait of Laravel.

 ## Logging configuration changed
 DBAL deprecated the SQLLogger functionality in favor of the new middleware functionality.
 Logging moved to the new middlewares section.